Teewaii/Maize-Leaf-Disease-Detection-Using-Transfer-Learning/README.md

 The aim of this study is to implement, evaluate, and compare the performance of different pre-trained models (via transfer learning) and a custom CNN model in detecting and classifying maize leaf diseases.

 AIMS AND OBJECTIVES:
-The aim of this study is to implement, evaluate, and compare the performance of different pre-trained models (via transfer learning) and a custom CNN model in detecting and classifying maize leaf diseases.
+<h4>The aim of this study is to implement, evaluate, and compare the performance of different pre-trained models (via transfer learning) and a custom CNN model in detecting and classifying maize leaf diseases.</h4>

-<h1>The objectives to the aim are as follows;</h1>
+<h2>The objectives to the aim are as follows;</h2>

 <p>a.
 Implement and fine-tune VGG19, ResNet152V2, Inception V3, and a custom CNN 	model for maize leaf disease detection.</p>
 <p>b.
 Evaluate the performance of each model in terms of accuracy, precision, recall, F1-score, 	and confusion matrix.</p>